 An artist who first appeared on DN back in 2014 in her collaborative docu-dance short with Jake Saner Spaces Part I: Interior and again last year in her role as choreographer and dancer for Daniel Gootnick’s one-shot dance film Different / Sleep, Ashley Robicheaux returns to DN today with Eclipse – the first video for her music alter ego R O B I which sees this polymath add directorial duties to her ever growing list of creative talents.
 Watch the film below after which we hand the reins over to Robi to discover how both song and video were inspired by a powerful experience of natural beauty and why despite featuring expressive movement Eclipse is not a dance film.

-– If you enjoyed Eclipse be sure to head back to DN on the 17th April for the premiere of Robi’s new one-shot music video Handlebars.
+*If you enjoyed Eclipse be sure to also check out our interview with Robi for her one-shot music video Handlebars.

 I wrote Eclipse, a reflective poem, with my friend Jonah Greenstien while we were on a road trip to and from the 2017 solar eclipse.
 We passed a notebook back and forth as inspiration came to us in the car.
 During the actual eclipse, there were 30 seconds when the clouds parted, revealing the magnetic colors in the sky in a way I had never seen them before.
 Everything became extremely quiet and time seemed to go on forever.
 It was probably the most beautiful thing we had ever seen.